nadasshawer/flux-budget-tracker/README.md

   <img src="https://img.shields.io/badge/Platform-Cross--Platform-ce9ffc?style=for-the-badge&logo=target&logoColor=white" />
 </p>

 **Flux** is a budget tracker powered by **C++20**.
 Designed with a "Systems-First" philosophy, it treats personal finance with the precision of a low-level engine.
-By utilizing a **Unified Frame Architecture**, Flux provides a smooth, single-page GUI experience directly inside the terminal via the **FTXUI library**, delivering extreme memory efficiency without the bloat of traditional frameworks.
+By utilizing a **Unified Frame Architecture**, Flux provides a smooth, single-page GUI experience directly inside the terminal via the **FTXUI library**, delivering memory efficiency without the bloat of traditional frameworks.

 ---